Photo by Elliott Stallion on Unsplash

 Polling reveals voters are upset about these issues:

-• Parents upset schools espousing Critical Race Theory
+- Parents became upset with schools espousing Critical Race Theory

-Ironically, even many Democrats are disappointed with the lack of progress of President Biden’s agenda on voting rights, inflation, police and immigration reform, COVID-19 and climate change.
+Ironically, even many Democrats became disappointed with the lack of progress of President Biden’s agenda on voting rights, inflation, police and immigration reform, COVID-19 and climate change.

-The New York Times/Sienna College poll released on July 11, 2022 revealed 64 percent don’t want him to continue as president.
+The New York Times/Sienna College poll released on July 11, 2022 revealed 64 percent didn’t want him to continue as president.

 Bread and butter issues have been important to voters for at least five decades.
 Forget all the unpopular boutique cultural issues.
 Study and learn from the economic records of Presidents Reagan, Clinton and Trump.